1010 W. Main Street,

 No one has favorited this theater yet

-Since the late 1970’s, the building has been home to the Blues Bouquet, which has been called the best place to hear live musical performances in Boise.
-Passing the building, you would never know that it once was a theater, as the marquee has been removed, but the original lobby tile and other clues such as its closed balcony remain inside.
+Since 1975, the building has been home to the Blues Bouquet, which has been called the best place to hear live musical performances in Boise.
+Passing the building, you would never know that it once was a theatre, as the marquee has been removed, but the original lobby tile and other clues such as its closed balcony remain inside.

 Just login to your account and subscribe to this theater